lmondada/dphil-thesis/content/03_compiler/05_eqsat.md

-A particularly simple superoptimising compiler design was proposed in @Jia2019, specially for the purposes of computation graph optimisation @Fang2020 for deep learning.
+A particularly simple superoptimising compiler design was proposed in @Jia2019, specially for the purposes of computation graph optimisation @Fang2020 in deep learning.
-The set of all small programs, up to a threshold, is generated and partitioned into disjoint classes of equivalent programs ahead of time.
+The set of all small programs, up to a threshold, is generated ahead of time and partitioned into disjoint classes of equivalent programs.
 This concisely expresses every possible peephole optimisation up to the specified
 size: for every small enough subset of instructions of an input program, its equivalence class can be determined.